 It is always best to get multiple professional opinions on the quality of a surgeon, prior to seeing them for evaluation.
 Ask your doctor if they would send their own mother to see this surgeon and watch carefully for their reaction.

 Do not see just one surgeon.
-Instead get multiple opinions, from a variety of different types of surgeons, including neurological and orthopedic specialists.
+Instead get multiple opinions from a variety of different types of surgeons, including neurological and orthopedic specialists.
 Do not share one doctor’s findings, recommendations or prognosis to taint the next doctor’s objectivity.
 If you have to pay for multiple opinions, consider it a worthwhile investment in your life.

 If you do decide on pursuing surgical intervention, do everything to increase your chances of a successful result.
 Get in the best shape possible prior to the operation.
 Hire the very best doctor.
 Discuss every aspect of the surgical process and recovery period to identify potential problems before they occur.
 Most of all, have a positive mindset, based solidly on work you completed to make the decision to undergo surgery.
 If you did everything right prior to the first surgical consultation for back pain and decide to proceed forward, then you have already accomplished much towards attaining a better-than-average result.
-Best of luck and please share your own surgical experiences on our interactive patient forum.